Tasked with designing a physical object that can sit on a desk

 and is displayed through a magnifying glass fixed in the boulder to symbolize the distortion of time.
 To count up,

-the user can turning the dial clockwise and thereby subject our hero to rolling the boulder uphill.
+the user can turn the dial clockwise and thereby subject our hero to rolling the boulder uphill.
 To count down,

 the user is able to visualize the boulder rolling downhill by turning the dial counter-clockwise.